 Most of the bungalows and guesthouses are on the opposite side of the river to the main village, and I found a nice bungalow just next to the bridge, where I had a river view with private bathroom and hot shower for around $7 per night.
 Rooms and bungalows further back from the river were as low as around $4 per night.
 The accommodation is basic, but it has everything you need.

 As a first impression, Nong Khiaw seemed like a sleepy little town, very uncrowded and somewhere that you can just relax and not do much at all.
-This impression didn’t change, and as I walked around I noticed that there were hardly many other tourists there, just a few like minded travellers looking for something less “touristy”.
+This impression didn’t change, and as I walked around I noticed that there were hardly any other tourists there, just a few like minded travellers looking for something less “touristy”.

 Nong Khiaw, Laos